DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/43 Customize Edit Form/10 Appearance and Editing/20 Editor Customization.md

 DataGrid generates editors based on the **columns[]**.[dataType](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#dataType) property.
-The editors are generated with the default options.
-This section demonstrates how to change the default editor settings, implement any of built-in editors, or create your custom editor.
+This section demonstrates how to change the default editor settings, configure built-in editors, or create your custom editor.

 If you want to change the predefined editor properties, specify the **columns[].**[editorOptions](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#editorOptions) property, that applies to header filter editors as well.
 Do not specify the **onValueChanged** handler in this property, because the internal DataGrid logic overrides it.
 The **columns[].formItem.**[editorOptions](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorOptions) property applies to form items only.